MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/module/installing-a-powershell-module.md

 Users can use the **Prefix** parameter of the `Import-Module` cmdlet to use an alternate prefix.
 The value of the **Prefix** parameter takes precedence over the value of the **DefaultCommandPrefix** key.

+## Supporting paths on non-Windows systems

+Non-Windows platforms use the colon (`:`) character as a path separator and a forward-slash (`/`) character as a directory separator.
+The `[System.IO.Path]` class has static members that can be used to make your code work on any platform:

+- `[System.IO.Path]::PathSeparator` - returns the character used to separate paths in a PATH environment variable for the host platform
+- `[System.IO.Path]::DirectorySeparatorChar` - returns the character used to separate directory names with a path for the host platform

+Use these static properties to in place of the `;` and `\` characters when you are constructing path strings.

 ## See Also